 The partnership’s original stakeholders were Island Line, the Isle of Wight Council, Wightlink and the Quality Transport Partnership (QTP).
-However due to successful projects and partnership working, the CRP has expanded its executive membership to include some of the Island’s other transport providers: Isle of Wight Steam Railway Hovertravel and Southern Vectis; This is seen to be a great way to work together for seamless travel and sustainable transport, thus encouraging people to leave their cars at home and use public transport instead: reducing congestion thus the carbon footprint, for a brighter, cleaner future.
+However due to successful projects and partnership working, the CRP has expanded its executive membership to include some of the Island’s other transport providers, including Southern Vectis; This is seen to be a great way to work together for seamless travel and sustainable transport, thus encouraging people to leave their cars at home and use public transport instead: reducing congestion thus the carbon footprint, for a brighter, cleaner future.

-The IoW CRP has welcomed the launch of the Lymington-Brockenhurst CRP, sharing the same Rail Development Officer (RDO), Bobby Lock.
+The IoW CRP is partner to the Lymington-Brockenhurst CRP, sharing the same Rail Development Officer (RDO), Bobby Lock.
 This complementary partnership manages and sometimes replicate the Island’s successful projects to encourage more to visit the Island and the New Forest with through-ticketing, events, films and community initiatives.
 This has brought further sustainability to our own partnership with committed stakeholders such as Hampshire County Council, New Forest District Council, South Western Trains, More Bus, the New Forest National Park Authority and Brockenhurst Parish councils.
 For more information on the LB CRP please see the link further below.

 Both lines are going strong, with exciting time ahead with a new Train Operating Company (TOC) delivering new community projects, station regeneration and initiatives, proving the value of Community Rail.
 For every £1.00 invested by stakeholders, there is a proven return of now around £7.60 which is particularly valuable in this economic climate where we are expected to deliver more for less.
 For more information on the value of Community Rail please see the link further below.